lama010101/guess-history/ARCHITECTURE_AND_CODE_GUIDELINES.md

 - **Component**: `src/pages/Room.tsx`
   - The Manage Friends modal hides the default Radix close icon and renders a custom circular close button (`bg-[#22d3ee]`, hover `#1cbfdb`) in the top-right corner.
 Trigger it via `setFriendsModalOpen(false)` so the lobby refresh logic still runs on close.

+### Compete Room Friend List Realtime Sync (2025-10-30)

+- **Component**: `src/pages/Room.tsx`
+  - Hosts now subscribe to Supabase `friends` table changes (`user_id` scoped) while on the room route.
+When a new friend is added via the Manage Friends dialog, the realtime listener re-runs `loadFriends()` so the "Invite Your Friends" card refreshes immediately without a page reload.
+  - DELETE payloads optimistically remove the matching entry from `friendsList` before refetching to keep the invite filter responsive while the network request settles.

 ### Auth Modal Guest CTA & Spacing (2025-10-28)

 - **Component**: `src/components/AuthModal.tsx`